-Self-defense workshop provided to the campus community providing individuals with the techniques to defend against various types of aggression and assaults by utilizing effective self-defense methods.
+Self-defense workshops presented to the campus community in 2019 provided individuals with the techniques to defend against various types of aggression and assaults by utilizing effective self-defense methods.

 Drug Free Schools & Campuses Act

 Raritan Valley Community College endorses the mandates of the Drug-Free Campus provisions of the Higher Education Act.
 The College prohibits the manufacture, possession, use, or distribution of illegal drugs and alcohol by all students.
 Possession means having the substances or being in the presence of these substances.